xHelenx/ifwaste/README.md

 The other parameter are used to determine which lines from the sample should be used to define the parameters of the experiment.
 You usually dont have to adjust them.
 The current setup `--hh_id all` defines that all households should be different based on **all** generated samples.
 The neighborhood `--nh_id 0` is defined through the first line of the list of samples.

 ## Submitting the experiment to HiperGator
 The final step is submitting the experiment to HiperGator.
 For that open the `submit_jobs.sh` file and add all scenarios you want to run to the scenario list.
 You can also adjust how often you want each scenario to be run by changing the number of iterations in the same script.

+Open the `submit_jobs.sh` folder and add the names of the folders with the generated samples in the scenarios list.
+Add the number of replications you would like to run (minus one as it start with run 0).
+Then open the `run_1_nh_all_hh_n_times.sh` script.
+Adjust the HPC parameter as needed.
+Add your email address to receive an updated on completed and failed experiments or remove the two lines related to mails.

 Now open a terminal and navigate to the `model_starter` folder.
 Type: